 The main benefit of this principle is that patients receive the most suitable mental health support for their problems.

 It works by asking questions to get a glimpse into what problems a patient is struggling with.
-The patient’s cognitive conceptualization exists on three levels such as core beliefs, intermediate attitudes, rules and assumptions, and automatic thoughts.
+In a 2013 research article published in SAGE Journals, Miss Kristina Fenn and Dr. Majella Byrne of King’s College in London define that a patient’s cognitive conceptualization exists on three levels, namely core beliefs, intermediate attitudes, rules and assumptions, and automatic thoughts.

-Core beliefs are fundamental understandings; they are considered absolute truths.
+Core beliefs are fundamental understandings; generally developed early in life, influenced by childhood experiences, and are considered absolute truths.
+These principles are deeply ingrained beliefs concerning oneself, others, and the world.
 In most cases, a patient doesn’t articulate core beliefs consciously.

 Attitudes are judgments about a specific outcome or situation.
-On the other hand, rules are prescriptions for behavior for patients to adhere to under specific circumstances.
+On the other hand, rules are behavior prescriptions for patients to adhere to under specific circumstances.
 And assumptions are predictions about the development of a situation based on a patient’s behavior.

-Automatic thoughts show up unconsciously.
-In most cases, patients are more aware of the emotions they feel rather than the thought that induce them.
+Automatic thoughts show up unconsciously and are triggered in certain situations.
+Patients are predominantly more aware of the emotions they feel rather than the thought that induce them.

-The understanding of the cognitive conceptualization of a patient begins during the first contact.
+The understanding of the cognitive conceptualization of a patient begins during the first contact to interpret a patient’s mental distress or initial problem.
 The therapist takes notes and gathers information provided by patients to develop a comprehensive plan for their treatment.

 2. CBT needs a strong therapeutic alliance.

-The importance of a strong therapeutic alliance is that it allows patients to feel safe and understood.
-Feeling that way is important for progress in successfully resolving their mental health problem.
-It also shows patients recover on their own terms.
-That way, it’s easier for patients to adapt to the therapy, especially when recovering from addiction.
+The importance of a strong therapeutic alliance is to allow patients to effectively identify and define problems by making them feel safe and understood.
+That way, it’s easier for patients to adapt to therapy, especially when recovering from addiction.
 Persons with addiction tend to feel like everyone is against them.
-By establishing a strong therapeutic alliance, they realize a therapist is on their side, which allows them to dedicate themselves to the process.
+Establishing a strong therapeutic alliance helps in that aspect and is essential in promoting a supportive environment that encourages patients to be fully dedicated to the process.

 The greatest benefit of this principle is that a therapist gets to relate to the patient.
 By doing so, they can take a look at certain situations from their angle.
 As a result, the patient can modify therapy sessions to address the specific needs of each patient.

 The principle works by showing empathy, competence, warmth, and care to patients with different mental health problems.
-Patients with mental health conditions and substance use disorders need an environment where they are not criticized and judged.
+CBT emphasizes the importance of building rapport, sincerity, understanding, and empathy, according to a 2013 research study by Miss Kristina Fenn and Dr. Majella Byrne of King’s College in London published in SAGE Journals.
+Feeling understood and valued is important for progress and successfully resolving mental health problems.
+Patients with mental health conditions and substance use disorders need an environment where they are not criticized and judged but rather valued and understood.
 With therapy, they can get that, which is the foundation for establishing a strong therapeutic alliance.

 3. CBT places a strong emphasis on participation and cooperation.

-The importance of this principle is that it motivates a person to work on their recovery.
-It shows and certifies the patient’s commitment to the process.
+The importance of this principle is that it motivates a patient to engage in the process of their recovery.
+It shows and certifies the patient’s commitment to the process which leads to better treatment outcomes.
 The therapist only serves as a guide through self-discovery.
 The patient is the one that identifies destructive thoughts that lead to negative moods and risky behaviors.

 The greatest benefit of this aspect of CBT is a higher likelihood of successful outcomes.
-A patient with a proactive approach puts a lot of effort into their recovery.
+According to a 2020 research article by Gøril Solberg Kleiven et al., published in Frontiers in Psychology, the patient’s role as an active participant in psychotherapy is crucial in the contribution of experiences during therapy sessions and is a critical factor in treatment success.
+Patients with a proactive approach put a lot of effort into their recovery.
 They feel stronger in resisting negative thought patterns and find it easier to replace them with realistic alternatives.
 This principle is also beneficial because it creates an environment where patients feel respected, not judged, and valued for their input.

 4. CBT is a problem- and goal-focused therapy.

-The importance of this approach is that patients set goals they can achieve, and therapists help them resolve the problem that troubles them.
+The importance of this approach is that it improves treatment efficacy, boosts learning, and focuses treatment practices on targeted issues and possible solutions.
+Setting achievable goals helps the patient resolve the problem that troubles them.
 For example, they can focus on depression, anxiety, addiction, and stressors that induce disruptive thought patterns.
 By focusing on specific problems, therapists can help patients respond to them most effectively.

 The benefits of this principle include equipping patients with the exact set of coping skills they need to overcome their problems and allowing them to focus on the recovery process.

 The principle works in a way that the therapist evaluates a patient’s mental health and identifies specific problems to address.
-They also help patients set goals they can track.
+Miss Kristina Fenn and Dr. Majella Byrne of King’s College in London further explain that sessions start with a goal-setting activity where the therapist helps the patient in choosing items that will be explored in that particular session.
 Patients are also instructed to record all the intrusive thoughts that interfere with those goals.
 The therapist works closely with a patient to modify their response to those intrusive thoughts in order to make it easier to achieve those goals i.e., addiction recovery.

 5. CBT prioritizes the present at first.

-The most important benefit of prioritizing the present is that patients get to improve their state of mind effectively.
-At present, when a person’s suffering lies.
+The most important benefit of prioritizing the present is that patients get to improve their state of mind effectively at present when a person’s suffering lies.
 For that reason, CBT aims to fix that problem and thereby relieve a patient’s pain or reduce the severity of symptoms they experience.
 This is also useful for persons with addiction.
 Their addiction is a current problem, and CBT focuses on resolving it rather than prioritizing the past.
-This would neglect the present.

-CBT prioritizes the present at first because it is problem-oriented and it is concerned with the here and now, scientists from King’s College at the University of London report.
+CBT prioritizes the present at first because it is problem-oriented and is concerned with the here and now.
 It works by encouraging patients to talk about their beliefs, challenging them, and identifying problematic patterns.
 Changing these patterns helps resolve the current problem.